hasboeuf/cuteci/README.md

 # CuteCI

 CuteCI is a simple script allowing you to install Qt in headless mode.
-Qt installer is using Qt Installer Framework which provides scripting ability.
+Qt installers are using Qt Installer Framework which provides scripting ability.

 ## Requirements